WHAT IS A PRONOUN?

 First, what we learn in this section?

-Firstly we learn what exactly a pronoun is?
-Secondly classification of it, a little description and finally the exercises.
+Firstly we already learn what exactly a pronoun is?
+Secondly types of Preposition, a little description and finally the examples.
 So here we go

 - Personal Pronoun